Jurickson Profar Preview, Player Props: Rockies vs. Rays

 Jurickson Profar At The Plate

-- Profar has had at least one RBI in 25.5% of his games this year (27 of 106), with two or more RBI 11 times (10.4%).
-He has also accounted for three or more of his team's runs in two contests.
+- Profar has had an RBI in 27 games this year (25.2%), including 11 multi-RBI outings (10.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.